 T.J.
 Maxx, Marshalls, and a number of other similarly situated retailers boast websites and/or brick-mortar-stores that stock designer bags and garments for less, and make a killing as a result.
 T.J.
-Maxx, for instance, is currently stocking an array of in-season Gucci, Fendi, Yves Saint Laurent, Balenciaga, and Céline bags for several hundred dollars less than other retailers.
-In terms of garments, they stock the likes of Givenchy, Missoni, Alexander Wang, and Elizabeth & James - just to name a few.
+Maxx, for instance, is currently stocking an array of in-season Gucci, Fendi, Yves Saint Laurent, and Balenciaga bags for several hundred dollars less than other retailers.
+In terms of garments, they stock the likes of Givenchy, Missoni, Céline, Pucci, Dior, and Dries Van Noten - just to name a few.

-Two key inquiries that come about in connection with the offering of designer goods by discount retailers are this: Are these authentic products, and if they are, how is this distribution model legal?
+But are these authentic products, and if they are … how is this distribution model legal?

 TOO GOOD TO BE TRUE?